Beth Golay (left) and Suzanne Perez

 Mine is Moby-Dick by Herman Melville.
 Just because --

-[LAUGHING] So many people tell us not to read that.
+[laughing] So many people tell us not to read that.

 A former college professor came into Watermark when I was working there.
 And she said, "What are you reading?"
 And I said Moby-Dick.
 And she said, "Why?"
 She told me to skip the fishing chapters.
 Another one that I thought about putting on here except I don't want to read it.
 First of all, I should clarify that but I feel like it's one we should read.
 I really seriously considered Mein Kampf.